jsdoublel/camus/README.md

 ### Build from source

-Once Go is installed, clone the repository, download dependencies, and build the project with the following commands:
+Once Go is installed, clone the repository and build the project with the following commands:

 ```
 git clone https://github.com/jsdoublel/camus.git
 cd camus
-go mod download
 go build
 ```